Our Mission

 Stone House opened its doors in 1974 as an alternative to institutionalization for women with mental health issues.
-Since then, we’ve evolved into a robust, inclusive and essential home/community space for adult, child and family survivors of domestic violence.
+Since then, we’ve evolved into a robust, inclusive and essential home and community space for adult, child, and family survivors of domestic violence.

 Stone House exterior